 The resort counted among its varied clientele an Egyptian army unit, a group of British SAS soldiers, foreign diplomats from Khartoum and Sudanese officials - all unaware of their hosts' true identity.

-Arous Village became so successful that it turned enough of a profit to become financially self-sustaining, much to the relief of the accountants back at Mossad HQ.
-Some of the money earned from guests was used to buy or rent the lorries that took the refugees.
+Arous Village made enough money to sustain itself financially, much to the relief of the accountants back at Mossad HQ.
+Some of the takings were used to buy or rent the lorries that took the refugees.

 Airlifted to safety

 Meanwhile, the airlifts got under way.
-Gad and his team got message back that there was an abandoned World War Two British airfield not far from the coast, and in May 1982 the first Hercules, carrying an Israeli platoon, landed there in the dead of night.
+Israeli air force planners identified an abandoned World War Two British airfield not far from the coast, and in May 1982 the first Hercules, carrying Israeli commandos, landed there in the dead of night.

-After two airlifts however, the Mossad discovered Sudanese authorities had got wind of suspicious activity - the unnamed agent is convinced "a Bedouin went and ratted on us".
+After two airlifts however, the Mossad discovered Sudanese authorities had got wind of suspicious activity and were planning an ambush.
 The team was then instructed to find more inconspicuous landing sites.

 They identified suitable locations much nearer Gedaref, which had the advantage of reducing the time on the road with the refugees to a couple of hours.
 The downside was "they weren't airstrips, they were just a piece of desert", according to the unnamed agent.